Please apply online at chadwickschool.org. Please click on the menu in the top right hand corner, then click on employment.

 REQUIRED AND PREFERRED EDUCATION, EXPERIENCES, AND SKILLS

-Strong knowledge relevant technology is preferred.
+Strong knowledge of pedagogy and educational tools, including relevant technology, is preferred.

-TRAITS OF GREAT CHADWICK FACULTY
+TRAITS OF GREAT CHADWICK TEACHERS

 Chadwick seeks the following personal and professional qualities in its faculty and staff

-Student-centered: Dedicated to the intellectual, emotional, social, and ethical well being of Chadwick students as our first priority; able to engage them collectively and individually as whole people possessed not only of intellect but of passions, feelings, thoughts, and lives outside of school; and committed to teaching in ways that inspire a joy in learning and engagement in every student.
+Student-centered: Dedicated to the intellectual, emotional, social, and ethical well-being of Chadwick students as our first priority; able to engage them collectively and individually as whole people possessed not only of intellect but of passions, feelings, thoughts, and lives outside of school; and committed to teaching in ways that inspire a joy in learning and engagement in every student.

 Collaborative: Eager to work with colleagues and students and to contribute creatively to effective working teams.